-Latest Adoption Capability Description Related to hazard Location of Capability Level of Effective Respons- Changes Since Last Haz Mit Future Improvement or Version Date Assessment: Administrati ve and Technical mitigation planning and coordination Entire Town or Selected Areas -ness ionity Plan (2015) s to Capability communities, making the technology available.
-Capability is statewide but has technology issues to resolve. discover the limitations.
+Latest Capability Description Location of Level of Respons- Changes Since Future Adoption or Version Date Assessment: Administrati ve and Technical Related to hazard mitigation planning and coordination Capability Entire Town or Selected ibility Last Haz Mit Plan (2015) Improvement s to Capability communities, making the technology available.
+Areas Capability is statewide but has technology issues to resolve. discover the limitations.
 Landlines are used for reverse 911, but cell phones that are billed locally but used out of town are notified.
 2016 EM Capital Area Medical Reserve Corps and Community Emergency Response Team MOU During an emergency, theses groups will be available to respond to sheltering and disaster response in Allenstown.
 Can have on-call, vetted assistance when needed.
 Citizen Corps (24 towns) incorporates/ governs both groups, MRC & CERT.
 Entire Town High Emergency Mgt 2 Allenstown EMDs meet monthly with the PHN and ARC that include these groups, are involved with exercises and trainings.
-Get more Allenstown citizens involved in the emergency management team, advertise through Old Home day and Other Town venues Summer 2019 Health Care Coalition Works with the CAPHN.
+Get more Allenstown citizens involved in the emergency management team, advertise through Old Home day and Other Town venues Summer 2019 EM Granite State Health Care Coalition Membership Works with the CAPHN.
 Hold annual conferences.
 Alliance of emergency management organizations, local emergency management, and health care organizations.
 Entire Town High Emergency Mgt 2 Allenstown EMDs met attended the annual conference Attend the annual conference Apr 2020 EM NH Health Officers Association Membership Membership of NH's health officers.
 Goals are education, working with legislature to ensure local health issues are met.
 NH state liaison assists with trainings.
 Entire Town High Emergency Mgt Allenstown EMDs are directors of the NHHOA and attend monthly meetings.
 As directors, plan and implement two annual workshops for NH health officers.
 NHHOA Board Jan 2020 FD CAMAFC Mutual Aid Agreement Capital Area Mutual Aid Fire Compact (CAMAFC), 23 member communities.
 Resources can be sent to the Town in the event of large fires.
 Entire Town High Fire Dept Provided and received mutual for area fires Participate in regional training for all Fire Dept in MUA including pre-alert